CarlG96/skeleton-smasher/README.md

 * CSS
     * Used to style the website and change the website depending on screen sizes with media queries.
 Also used to add background images to the unit/ upgrade buttons.

+* JavaScript
+    * Used for the logic of the website and to make changes to statistics, price texts, add event listeners, set function intervals etc.

 * Balsamiq Wireframes
     * Used for prototyping and making a rough outline of the main game webpage (the intro was not sufficiently complex enough to warrant a wireframe).

+* zapsplat
+    * Used for license free audio effects.

 * Font Awesome
     * Scripts and Icons were used to add icons to the Skeleton Smasher Intro page.